-You can avoid a lot of household tasks – you can eat all your meals out; you can have groceries delivered to your home; you can have someone else cut the grass for you; but unless you have a housekeeper with a lot of time on her hands, you will probably have to deal with the laundry sooner or later.
-(Affiliate links are present.)
+You can avoid a lot of household tasks!
+Also, you can eat all your meals out; groceries delivered to your home; even someone else can cut the grass for you.
+But unless you have a housekeeper with a lot of time on her hands, you will probably have to deal with the laundry sooner or later.

 In our family of 6, we produce a lot of laundry.

 Our washing machine has faithfully chugged for many thousands of hours.
 After trying out many options and tweaking the process, I finally have a laundry system that gets the job done with a minimum of fuss.